WiiW337/monkeesbandweb/readme.md

 ## Testing
 - The site was tested on Google Chrome browser.
-- Because of the grid system of bootstrap, the webpage is responsive to different screen size.
+- Because of the grid system of bootstrap, the webpage is responsive to different screen size like desktop, tablet, mobile.